For More Information

 May I contact faculty members whose interests coincide with my research interests?That would be premature.
 Let us have a look at your application first.

-How much time do I have to consider an offer of admission?Generally until April 15, although we will always give you 4 weeks or so from the date of your receipt of the decision letter.
+How much time do I have to consider an offer of admission?Generally until April 15, although we will give you 4 weeks or so from the date of your receipt of the decision letter.
 We appreciate hearing from you as soon as possible, since your slot may then become available to another applicant.

 Will I have a chance to talk to someone before I decide to accept an offer of admission?Yes, we will be in touch with you and we will be happy to discuss the program in detail with you.